John F. Curry, PhD

 / Child & Fam Mental Health & Dev Neuro

 Durham, NC 27705

 - PhD, Clinical Psychology, Catholic University of America, 1978

 Clinical child and adolescent psychology, psychological testing, individual and group psychotherapy, cognitive behavior therapy, adolescent depression, substance abuse

-Investigation of cognitive-behavioral interventions, alone and in combination with medication,for the treatment of adolescent major depression, substance abuse, and anxiety disorders.
-Development and testing of interventions for comorbid depression and substance abuse.
+Development and investigation of cognitive-behavioral interventions, alone and in combination with medication,for the treatment of adolescent major depression and substance abuse.
 Treatment outcome in large multi-site trials and in community care settings.
 Translation of efficacious treatments into community settings, such as brief motivational interviewing and CBT for teen and young adult substance abuse.
-We have written and tested the manuals for CBT in the Treatment for Adolescents with Depression Study (TADS)and are participating similarly in the Treatment of Adolescent Suicide Attempters Study (TASA).
+We have written and tested the manuals for CBT in the Treatment for Adolescents with Depression Study (TADS)and contributed to those for the Treatment of Adolescent Suicide Attempters Study (TASA).